-- Women's earlier patterns of use (including age of initiation, amount, and frequency) are positively associated with higher risks for dependency - Women are more likely to temporarily alter their pattern of use in response to caregiver responsibilities

-Women progress faster from initiation of use to the development of substance-related adverse consequences
+- Women's earlier patterns of use (including age of initiation, amount, and frequency) are positively associated with higher risks for dependency. - Women are more likely to temporarily alter their pattern of use in response to caregiver responsibilities. - Women progress faster from initiation of use to the development of substance-related adverse consequences.

-- SAMHSA: TIP 51
+SAMHSA: TIP 51

-• According to the Substance Abuse and Mental Health Services Administration (SAMHSA'S) National Survey of Drug Use and Health (NSDUH), 6.2% of females ages 12 and older were classified with substance dependence or abuse in 2004, but only 0.9% of females received treatment in 2004
+According to the Substance Abuse and Mental Health Services Administration's (SAMHSA's) National Survey on Drug Use and Health (NSDUH), 6.2 percent of females ages 12 and older were classified with substance dependence or abuse in 2004, but only 0.9 percent of females received treatment in 2004